cycnc35/AMZ-Cellphone-Review/README.md

 ```

 ## Tutorial
-After cloning the repository using `git clone https://github.com/cycnc35/AMZ-Cellphone-Review.git`,
+1. clone the repository: `git clone https://github.com/cycnc35/AMZ-Cellphone-Review.git`.

-you can simply run the interface.py file in your terminal.
-After running the file, there is an url
-link showing in the result, copy the link and paste to the browser.
+2. go to amz_cellphone_review/ folder, and run `python interface.py`.

+3. After running `python interface.py`, a url link will show in the result.
+Click on it and open it on
+the browser.
 Now, you can start using the dashboard.

-In the dashboard, there are some dropdowns that you can choose which brand you are interested in.
+4. In the dashboard, there are some dropdown boxes that you can interact with.

+Examples are shown as below.

 If you are interested in ASUS, then choose ASUS.
 ![Tutorial](https://github.com/cycnc35/AMZ-Cellphone-Review/blob/master/images/image1.png)